East Genomics

 • Record of Discussion form (WGS-specific)

-• Data is not returned to the GLH without a completed and signed RoD
+• Data cannot be returned to East Genomics without a completed and signed Record of Discussion

 • Germline sample